 Deemed Measure Cost

-The incremental cost for this measure is $8 or program actual.
+For time of sale or new construction the incremental cost for this measure is $3 or program actual.

-For faucet aerators provided in Efficiency Kits, the actual program delivery costs should be utilized.
+For faucet aerators provided through Direct Install or within Efficiency Kits, the actual program delivery costs (including labor if applicable) should be utilized.
+If unknown assume $8 for Direct Install and $3 for Efficiency Kits.

 Loadshape